conmaol/maglocunus/d/data_models.md

     }
 ```

-The second step in materialisation involves converting each of the one-to-many relations into ID and IDREF attributes on the two linked entity types.
+The second step in tabularisation involves converting each of the one-to-many relations into ID and IDREF attributes on the two linked entity types.

 For example, there is a one-to-many relation ‘teaches’ between TEACHER and COURSE — one teacher can teach multiple courses, but each course only has one teacher.
 So:
 1. We add a unique identifier attribute (ie. a ‘primary key’) to the TEACHER entity type.
 2. We add a ‘teacher’ attribute to the COURSE entity type, whose value must be an identifier reference (ie. a ‘foreign key’) to the TEACHER entity type.
 3. We can then remove the one-to-many ‘teaches’ relation link itself.

-So we get the following semi-materialised data model:
+So we get the following semi-tabularised data model:

 ```mermaid
 erDiagram